astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

   <div class="row">
     <div class="col-12">
       <div class="row text-photo-caption-serif">
-		<strong><cite>“The Force of Destiny” or “La forza del destino”</cite>, an opera by Giuseppe Verdi.</strong> This famous Italian opera portrays  dramatic nature of unresolved internal conflicts and karmic attractions that aren’t simply going to happen despite passions and efforts.<br><br>The opera has earned a reputation of being “cursed” as a number of incidents have happened during its performance possibly due to inherent intensity and pure bad luck that this piece of art presents so well.
+		<strong><cite>“The Force of Destiny” or “La forza del destino”</cite>, an opera by Giuseppe Verdi.</strong> This famous Italian opera portrays a dramatic nature of unresolved internal conflicts and karmic attractions: certain things just aren’t destined to happen despite abundant passion and best efforts.<br><br>The opera has earned a reputation of being “cursed” as a number of incidents have happened during its performance possibly due to the intensity of pure bad luck that this piece of art presents so well.
       </div>
     </div>
   </div>